mpv-player/mpv/DOCS/interface-changes.rst

       weird behavior.
     - add --track-auto-selection to help with scripts/applications that make exclusive use of --lavfi-complex.
+    - undeprecate --loop, and map it from --loop-playlist to --loop-file (the deprecation was to make sure no API user gets broken by a sudden behavior change)
  --- mpv 0.26.0 ---
     - remove remaining deprecated audio device options, like --alsa-device Some of them were removed in earlier releases.